KrishNalam/cadmus.krishnalam.com/README.md

 For each of your tasks:
 1. Read the code that is already there
-2. Write the code in a new branch named `feature/<task-name>`
+2. Write the code in a new branch named `person/<feature-name>`
 3. Create a pull request (assign it to me)
 4. Redo this process until the code is perfect and then push to main

 I will be your Benevolent Dictator For Life (BDFL), but at a certain point **you will be able to choose** what you want to build - especially because you will want to learn certain things.
 At some point we will stop building this, it isn't an infinite project.

 ## Goals
-- Setup an actual developer environment, using stock VsCode is useless, you might as well use Notepad
+- Setup an actual developer environment, using stock VSCode is useless, you might as well use Notepad
+  - Using stock VSCode is like using a stock tank, you can run it, but you're probably going to lose every game you play
 - Learn how to build *something* from **scratch** because you've never done it before
 - Understand fundemental concepts and apply them abstractly (understand, the *why* of React)
 - Learn to use Git(hub), HTML, CSS, JS, WebSockets, Node.js, SQLite, Express.js,  deployment platforms